Nursing Discharge Note: 3 Best Practices for Facilities

 Evaluation:

-Now that we’ve covered the basics of a nursing discharge note, you might be interested in learning more documentation tips.
-We’re here to help — the IntelyCare newsletter is full of free healthcare facility tips, news, and strategies, shared right to your inbox.
+Now that we’ve covered the basics of a nursing discharge note, are you ready for more documentation tips?
+We’re here to help.
+The IntelyCare newsletter is full of free healthcare facility resources, with the latest tips, news, and strategies, sent right to your inbox.